Codium-ai/mgmt-portal-docs/docs/general/main.md

 2. Select your preferred IDE from the list (e.g., Visual Studio Code, IntelliJ IDEA, etc.).

-3. Follow the on-screen instructions to download and install the qodoMate extension for the selected IDE.
+3. Follow the on-screen instructions to download and install the qodo Gen extension for the selected IDE.

-4. Once installed, the extension will enhance your IDE with qodoMate's features.
+4. Once installed, the extension will enhance your IDE with qodo Gen's features.

 ## Join Qodo Discord Community